Algebraic traversable wormholes: Traversability

 and defining

 and requiring to only look at states with $c_{A}<c$, for some fixed number $c$, therefore excluding states with very small norm corresponding to far-away-localized excitations.
-This was the original motivation of \cite{Haag1965}, but later stronger conditions were discussed in several follow up works \cite{Buchholz:1986dy,Buchholz:1973bk,Doplicher:1984zz,Buchholz:1986bg,Buchholz:1989zz,Buchholz:1989eb} For more recent discussion, also including curved spacetimes check \cite{Verch:1993fs,Fewster:2015acv,fewster2016split}.
+This was the original motivation of \cite{Haag1965}, but later stronger conditions were discussed in several follow up works \cite{Buchholz:1986dy,Buchholz:1973bk,Doplicher:1984zz,Buchholz:1986bg,Buchholz:1989zz,Buchholz:1989eb}.
+For more recent discussions including curved spacetime backgrounds, check \cite{Verch:1993fs,Fewster:2015acv,fewster2016split}.

-Therefore this condition by far does not require the two point function to vanish however it can not be arbitrarily big, in particular if one modifies the system such that a singularity arises for this two point function, one can not really use the above argument to restrict to `essentially localized' states as $c_{A}= 0$.
+Therefore this condition by far does not require the two point function to vanish however it can not be arbitrarily big, in particular if one modifies the system such that a singularity arises for this two point function\footnote{To be precise, this is the two point function for the vacuum or for the relevant cyclic separating state in general cases.}, one can not really use the above argument to restrict to `essentially localized' states and find a split state $\varphi$ with the property \eqref{splst}, since $c_{A}= 0$.
 Therefore one can not say $\mathcal{A}_{1}$ and $\mathcal{A}_{2}$ are statistically independent.

-In the situations where one can explicitly check microcausality, of course the failure of microcausality is a stronger condition that the failure of split property.
-However, it was argued in \cite{Kawamoto:2025oko} that a singularity in the `left - right' correlation function was conjectured as signal of traversablity.
-What we have argued here is that a singularity in the `left - right' two point function is at the very least implies the failure of the split property for the two regions.
+In the situations where one can explicitly check microcausality, of course the failure of microcausality is a stronger condition than the failure of split property.
+However, it was conjectured in \cite{Kawamoto:2025oko} that a singularity in the `left - right' correlation function was signal of traversablity.
+What we have argued here is that a singularity in the `left - right' two point function implies the failure of the split property for the two regions, which is a step towards showing a causal connection.

 In AdS/CFT, the state $\ket{\Psi}$ is dual to the Hartle Hawking vacuum on the background of eternal black hole in asymptotically AdS spacetime.
-The single trace operators are identified with the boundary limit of bulk field operators with the appropriate prefactor.
+The single trace operators are identified with the boundary limit of bulk field operators with the appropriate prefactor to cancel out the decaying factor in the coordinate orthogonal to the conformal boundary,

 where $\ket{HH}$ is the Hartle Hawking vacuum constructed by a Euclidean path integral on a hemisphere, i.e, half of Euclidean eternal black hole geometry. $\phi_{i}$ are bulk fields dual to the boundary operators $O_{i}$ and $\Delta$ is the conformal dimension of the $O_{i}$'s.